cisco/xr-telemetry-m2m-web/m2m.md

         "result": null
     }

+From version 1.1 onwards, the `delete` method also supports deleting multiple items in a single call, by passing an array of paths for the `path` parameter.
+An example exchange for a bulk delete is shown below:

+Request (client to server):

+    {
+        "jsonrpc": "2.0",
+        "id": 1,
+        "method": "delete",
+        "params": {
+            "path": [
+                "RootCfg.InterfaceConfiguration(['act', 'GigabitEthernet0/0/0/0']).Shutdown",
+                "RootCfg.InterfaceConfiguration(['act', 'GigabitEthernet0/0/0/1']).Shutdown"
+            ]
+        }
+    }

+Response (server to client):

+    {
+        "jsonrpc": "2.0",
+        "id": 1,
+        "result": null
+    }

 ### Replace
 The `replace` method marks a set of data in the particular part of the schema for atomic replacement during a bulk configuration operation.
 It supports the following parameters:

   * `path` (mandatory) - the root of the schema subtree to replace.
 All items under this path will be replaced with any data under the same path which is in the commit buffer the next time the commit method is called.

 The method has no return value - the response will contain an empty (null) result.

+Note that from API version 1.2, this method is deprecated in favor of the `delete` method, which now has the semantics of the `replace` method.
+The `replace` method is retained for backwards compatibility.

 The following shows an example of replacing the configuration for a particular interface with a different set of configuration, using the `replace`, `set` and `commit` methods.
 The `get` method is used to inspect the interface's configuration before and after the operation.